Santa Marcela, Apayao: Demographics

-In the 2020 census, Santa Marcela had a population of 13,317.
-The population density was sigfig 13,317/196.32.
+In the 2024 census, Santa Marcela had a population of 14,049 people.
+The population density was sigfig 14,049/196.32.

+Economy

+The economy of Santa Marcela relies on agriculture, tourism, and small businesses.
+Rice and corn are the main agricultural crops of Santa Marcela.

+Santa Marcela is known for its tourist spots such as Bacut Lake and Tacang Lake.
+Bacut Lake is a lake that has water through the floating bridge.
+Tacang Lake has a Tacang Small Water Impounding Project that consists of activities like ATV rides and kayaking.
+Small businesses are actively supported through government programs.

 Government

 Local government

 Santa Marcela, belonging to the lone congressional district of the province of Apayao, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.